What Is Candidate Experience—and Why Does It Matter?

 #3.
 Candidates feel that pre-hiring assessments give employers a more accurate sense of what they can do

-The study by Hausknecht, Day, and Thomas also finds that candidates feel that the inclusion of cognitive and personality assessments means they’re being assessed more fairly and accurately.
+The study by Hausknecht, Day, and Thomas also finds that candidates feel that the inclusion of cognitive ability tests and personality assessments means they’re being assessed more fairly and accurately.
 Similarly, a study by Speer, King, and Grossenbacher states that candidates tend to view longer assessments as more fair than shorter equivalents, because they feel they’re being given a chance to showcase their abilities.

 #4.
 A great candidate experience has positive, long-term effects on applicants’ overall confidence, engagement, and job performance